Menu

 Fair and reasonable compensation is sometimes based on a percentage of the money that passes through the estate.
 In very general terms, it is unusual for this percentage to be less than 1% or more than 5%.
 However, courts have said that a fixed percentage cannot just be applied to every case.
 It can only be used if it provides fair and reasonable compensation.

 A percentage of the money that passes through the estate may not be a fair fee based on the actual time and effort used in managing the estate.
-For example, a small complicated estate may place more demands on an Executor's time and skill than a much larger, but simpler, estate.
-For this reason it is important to remember that a percentage-based formula is only one measure and is not to be the determining factor.
+For example, a small, complicated estate may place more demands on an executor's time and skill.
+Whereas a large, but simple, estate may take less time.
+For this reason, it is important to remember that a percentage-based formula is only one measure and is not to be the determining factor.

 A fee can also be paid as a lump sum or a mixture of a percentage and a lump sum.
-Executors or Administrators can also be paid a certain amount per year either on its own or along with a percentage-based fee.
-It may be necessary to treat different aspects of the estate differently, as different aspects may involve varying degrees of time and effort.
-Regardless of how the fee is determined, the amount arrived at must ultimately provide fair and reasonable compensation to the Executor.
+Executors or administrators can also be paid a certain amount per year either on its own or along with a percentage-based fee.
+It may be necessary to treat parts of the estate differently.
+One part of the estate may involve more time and effort than another.
+However the fee is determined, the amount must ultimately be fair and reasonable.

-Where a lawyer acts as an Executor or Administrator and provides necessary professional services to the estate, this factor will be considered and may result in the fee being increased to arrive at a fair and reasonable fee.
+Lawyers can also act as an executor or administrator for an estate.
+If they provide professional services to the estate, it may result in the fee being increased to arrive at a fair and reasonable fee.

 Housing & Communities